 President Emeritus of Fondazione Politecnico di Milano

-Giampio Bracchi was at the helm of Fondazione Politecnico di Milano for 12 years, from 2003 to 2015.
+Giampio Bracchi was at the helm of Fondazione Politecnico di Milano for 12 years, from its formation up to 2015.

 Vice President of Fondazione Politecnico di Milano